Oscar-Winning Actor Gene Hackman Dead At Age 95

 Deadline published a statement from the Santa Fe Sherrif’s office, which reads:

-“On February 26, 2025 at approximately 1:45 p.m., Santa Fe County Sheriff’s deputies were dispatched to an address on Old Sunset Trail in Hyde Park where Gene Hackman, 95 and his wife Betsy Arakawa, 64 [most reports state she was 63, so this detail may be incorrect], and a dog were found deceased.
+“On February 26, 2025 at approximately 1:45 p.m., Santa Fe County Sheriff’s deputies were dispatched to an address on Old Sunset Trail in Hyde Park where Gene Hackman, 95 and his wife Betsy Arakawa, 64 [initial reports stated she was 63, later reports updated her age to 65, so this number may be incorrect], and a dog were found deceased.
 Foul play is not suspected as a factor in those deaths at this time, however exact cause of death has not been determined.
 This is an active and ongoing investigation by the Santa Fe County Sheriff’s Office.”

 As news of Hackman and Arakawa’s deaths spread on Thursday morning (February 27), many took to social media to pay tribute.
 Yellowstone star Cole Hauser remembered Hackman as “1 of our finest American actors and patriots.”